jcreedcmu/pyoro/DESIGN.md

 #### How the Physics Update Works

+- The major phases are
+ - Determining how support affects motion
+ - Resolving motive/prev impetus into destination/next impetus
+ - Resolving potential collisions

 - For each entity, the tick computation
   - takes as input the entity's **impetus**
   - takes as input where the entity is trying to move, if anywhere; call